T.E.A.M. Mentality

 I have always enjoyed evaluating problems and working to reveal root causes.
 Seemingly counterintuitive to work backwards at times, but until we understand the baseline, forward progress can often lead to compounding issues.

--Quick example- Imagine a carton of eggs keeping a refrigerator door from closing.
+-Quick example- Imagine a carton of eggs holding a refrigerator door from closing.
 Without looking, you slam the door shut and walk away.
 Upon return, a mess of crushed eggs is waiting.
 This could have been avoided by simply looking at what didn’t fit; instead, the carton of eggs is now broken, requiring cleanup and replacement.

 The human approach to problem-solving varies widely based on many behavioral and experiential conditions.
 I’m constantly fascinated by this human condition and how we operate amidst an ever-changing landscape of information gained and knowledge applied.
 Learning only truly happens when we’re able to recall information.
 This concept has guided my focus for years and fuels my obsession to simplify the complex messaging associated with cognitive health.